Port Arthur History Plays

 Have a go at making your very own convict brick, design some traditional wallpaper, create a peg doll or discover the fun of fantascopes!

-Our family fun activities return for Easter and are available in the Education Centre (near the Convict Church) daily from Good Friday, 29 April, until Friday April 5.
+Our family fun activities return for Easter and are available in the Education Centre (near the Convict Church) daily from Saturday April 12 til Friday 25 April.